 As you are trying to create a remote working culture, you will soon find that the rules don't work the same way when there is little physical contact within your organization's various departments.
 Ensure your employees can carry out administrative tasks and interdepartmental tasks smoothly by using business automation software.

-Automated HR systems, help desks, automated analytics, reporting, automated project management, and other supporting services need to be implemented and set in place to ensure excellent work.
+To ensure excellent work, automated HR systems, help desks, automated analytics, reporting, automated project management, and other supporting services need to be implemented and set in place.
 All the data must be stored and managed automatically and digitally to avoid losing important information when working remotely.

 For instance, consider using a regular spreadsheet application.
-An average user spends about 9 hours a week updating information manually.
 By using automation tools, you can easily consolidate your various data reports and get the job done quickly.
 You can check out some widespread data automation and collaboration tools like Google Suite, MS Office teams, Trello, Assembla, Github, Jira, and more to make your jobs easier and suit your collaborative needs.

-One better way to accomplish this issue is to get a custom automation tool for your company’s needs.
+Another way to overcome this challenge is to get a custom automation tool for your company’s needs.
 Outsourcing business process automation to software development partners is a cost-effective solution that lets employees and managers focus on core project activities and accomplish regular and repetitive tasks with software solutions.

 One of the biggest concerns with remote work is the overall security of your company data and confidential work documents and emails.
 Remote working makes you more vulnerable to cyber-attacks.
 But with the help of the right digital tools and the best security solutions, you can prevent your cybersecurity issues.

-First of all, you need to educate and train your staff on the security best practices and pitfalls and use advanced authentication systems to prevent any attempt at backdoor access.
+First of all, you need to educate and train your staff on the best cybersecurity practices and pitfalls and use advanced authentication systems to prevent any attempt at backdoor access.

 Here are some prevalent cyber-attacks your team should be aware of:

 Phishing emails.
-A cybersecurity report says that phishing emails have considerably increased 600% since the COVID-19.
+An Infosecurity report emphasizes that phishing emails have considerably increased 600% since the COVID-19.
 You can get a tool that helps to recognize suspicious emails and warn your team.